A TV programme where PM meets public 1-2-1 would help tackle the serious disconnect between the public and the political system

 Many people feel that the political system does not listen to them or engage with the issues they care about.
-Some of those who feel ignored, vote for new parties not identified with Westminster like UKIP.
+Some of those who feel ignored vote for new parties not identified with Westminster like UKIP.
 Many more simply do not vote at all.
 In 2010, taking into account over 6 million people who were not even on the Electoral Register, only 57.5% of those eligible to vote did so and among 18-24 year olds it was only a shocking 24.6%.

-I propose a small-scale and feasible reform which could make a significant contribution to improving public engagement with the political system.
+I propose a small-scale and practical reform which could make a significant contribution to improving public engagement with the political system.
 It is a monthly TV programme, which I call People & PM 1-2-1.
 The details are set out below.

-First, however, I must explain the rationale behind the idea.
+First, however, I explain the rationale behind the idea.
 A properly functioning democracy needs more than simply allowing people to vote.
 One of the other necessary features is that the agenda for the national political conversation should cover issues that concern the whole population and not just a minority.